otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 > **Note:** Make sure you create and apply a migration after updating the `schema.prisma` file.

-Update the `register` function in the `controllers/auth.js` file to create a profile when a user is registered.
+In `controllers/auth.js`, update the `register` function to create a profile for the user when they register.

 ```js
 user = await prisma.user.create({